Eating Disorders Awareness Week: 2-8 March

-Learn more World Suicide Prevention Day 10 Sept
+Find out more World Suicide Prevention Day 10 September

-Presented by the World Federation of Mental Health, World Mental Health Day will be on October 10, 2019.
-The goal is to help raise mental health awareness.
-Each of us can make a contribution to ensure that people dealing with problems concerning mental health can live better lives with dignity.
+Presented by the World Federation of Mental Health, World Mental Health Day will be on October 10, 2020.
+The goal is to help raise mental health awareness and each of us can make a contribution to ensure that people dealing with mental health problems can live better lives with dignity.